-Seven verified Santorini producers — five serious tasting rooms where the wine is the point, plus two cliff-side cooperatives where the view is.
-Visit the serious ones first; do the cliff ones for the sunset glass with an open mind about the wine.
+Seven verified Santorini producers: five wine-first tasting rooms where the wine comes first, plus two cliff-side cooperatives where the view is.
+Visit the wine ones first; do the cliff ones for the sunset glass with an open mind about the wine.

-Small producers, real tasting rooms, the bottle is the point.
+Small producers, real tasting rooms, and it's about the bottle.
 Book a few days ahead; €15–45 for a flight.

 Domaine Sigalas